SEARCH WITH THE PROGRAM FINDER

 This course offers a review of the Spanish phonetic and phonological system.
 The basic concepts of phonetics and phonology will be covered using examples and practical applications from the Spanish language.
 The course will also cover the following topics: articulatory phonetics, acoustic phonetics, and Spanish dialectology

 The purpose of this course is to help students improve their style and skills writing in Spanish.
 The course addresses punctuation, orthography, and accent marks.
 Students have written activities in class as well as papers to be written outside the classroom.
 Throughout the course, different types of texts will be written: letters, résumés, poems, short compositions, and essays on various topics.

-This community-based learning course is designed to promote interaction between institutions of the community and students of the Institute of San Joaquín de Flores while helping students improve fluency in conversational Spanish.
+This community-based learning course is designed to promote interaction between people/institutions of the community and students of the Institute of San Joaquín de Flores while helping students improve fluency in conversational Spanish.
 Students have the opportunity to learn about the dynamics of the community, to practice Spanish, and to deepen their understanding of daily life in San Joaquín de Flores.
 Each student completes a total of 20 hours of service within a community organization (schools, libraries, retirement homes).
-In class, students share their experiences and reflect upon their contact with the community.

 Recommended US semester credits: 3